-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-The EU Taxonomy is a classification system laid down Regulation (EU) 2020/852, establishing a list environmentally sustainable economic activities.
-For the time being, it does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Sustainable investment Does this financial product have a sus stainable investment objective? means an investment in an ● □ Yes ⊠ No economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any □ It will make a minimum of stainable investments with an environmental objective: % It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments environmental or social objective and that the investee companies follow ☐ in economic activities that qualify as the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy good governance practices. in economic activities that do not sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify The EU Taxonomy is a classification system laid down in Regulation(EU) as environmentally sustainable under the EU Taxonomy with a social objective 2020/852, establishing a list of environmentally sustainable economic activities.
+For the time being, it does It will make a minimum of sustainable investments with a social objective: % It promotes E/S characteristics, but will not make any sustainable investments not include a list of socially sustainable economic activities.
+Sustainable investments with an environmental objectivemight be aligned with the Taxonomy or not.